The history of "How to Lie with Smoking Statistics"

 Correspondence

-- Letter from Huff to Edwin Jacob, December 1964, discussing Huff’s plans.
+- Letter from Huff to Edwin Jacob, December 1964, discussing Huff’s plans to produce a “sort of pamphlet of background material”.
+Gives an outline of potential subjects to cover.

 - Memorandum from Edwin Jacob, January 1967, proposing paying Huff $1,500 more, for a total of $9,000.